Aishjahan/Cat-vs-Dog-Classifier-CNN/README.md

 2. Modify the code to load and preprocess your images.
 3. Use the trained model to predict whether the image is a cat or a dog.

-### Visualizations
-Sample plots of accuracy and loss: